idrisr/notes/ios/subscriptions.md

 # In App Purchasing Programming Guide

-* app is responsible for calculating the time period that the subscription is active
+* app responsible for calculating the time period that the subscription is active
 * and determining what content needs to be made available to the user.

-* app is responsible for detecting that a subscription is approaching its expiration date
+* app responsible for detecting that a subscription is approaching its expiration date

-* and prompting the user to renew the subscription by purchasing the product again.
+* prompting the user to renew the subscription by purchasing the product again.

 * app is responsible for making subscriptions available across all the user’s devices after they’re purchased and for letting users restore past purchases.